Code-From-Anywhere/papapackage/README.md

 # Papapackage

-This cli watches all your projects and copies changed files to all node_modules folders of dependencies.
+This cli watches all your projects and copies changed files to all node_modules folders of dependent projects.

 # Installation

+`brew install watchman`

 `yarn global add papapackage`